H4HWV2011/msjarvis-public-docs/thesis/08-quantum-inspired-entanglement.md

 ## 8.4 Concrete Entanglement Scaffolding in the Autonomous Learner

 The first concrete implementation of this entanglement idea appears in the optimized autonomous learner that runs on port `8053`.
-The learner now maintains a lightweight **topic graph** that captures how learning topics are related over time:
+The learner maintains a lightweight **topic graph** that captures how learning topics are related over time:

 - A module (for example, `topic_entanglement.py`) manages:
   - A JSON-backed adjacency structure (`topic_graph.json`) mapping each topic to a set of neighbors with weights.